Mashaido/Deep-Learning/README.md

 # Deep-Learning
-optimization, generalization theory for neural networks and exploring methods for learning from limited amounts of labeled data
+optimization and generalization theory for neural networks and exploring methods for learning from limited amounts of labeled data